 A one week vision trip and an annual one week summer mission event in Wales is a great start for exploring long term relationships on both sides of a partnership.
 These excellent events allow overseas churches and Christians to taste mission, maybe for the first time and build relationships with local Christians and people in a local community.
 They allow the Welsh churches to practice working together as they come together to share ideas, plan, and deliver a mission week with their overseas partner and encourage local Christians to join in with overseas Christians to reach their county.

 Multi access is the end goal however.
-MLW wants to see overseas (especially American) churches also sending their people for up to 11 months at a time with a maximum stay of 2 years.
+MLW wants to see overseas (especially American) churches also sending their people for up to 11 months at a time.
 This is now possible with Sponsoring Agency status.
 We want to see Interns between 18–25 years, join our unbroken, 18 year Internship.
 We want to see singles (or couples) between 26–55 join us to grow and start missional communities (churches) in their chosen counties.
 We want to see overseas (especially American) educators spending sabbatical time in Wales, business people starting and helping businesses.
 Only imagination limits the possibilities of partnership now that legal ‘volunteer’ status has been achieved.

 5. Multi ministry